About Us

 Where we are.

-Our home and office is no brick & mortar / re-seller kind of hobby store here folks☹️.
-Once in a while train enthusiasts via Google Maps and a Yelp inquiry have ventured here hoping to find a retail store.
-Nice warm welcomes but had to leave disappointed with money left in their wallets.🙂.
+Our home and office is not a brick & mortar hobby store.
+Once in a while train enthusiasts via Google Maps or a Yelp inquiry have ventured here hoping to find a retail store.
+Nope!
+Nice warm welcomes when or if you catch me here but then have to leave disappointed with money left in the wallets.🙂.
+Or I'm on a job somewhere doing my work.
+But call ahead if you are passing through town and want to stop and pick up your product ordered online and say hello!

 When the Covid-19 pandemic came, many in our hobby wondered what happened to us!
 Many in our model trains retail business quit for one reason or another.
 Since then, strange economic times for model railroading have seen a new normal.
-We used to supply several hobby dealerships in France and the UK.
-Like the historic Bromsgrove Models in the UK, they are gone.
-Today may notice hobby shops in general do not even carry as much inventory.
-This sometimes causes our online items showing up as "Out Of Stock".
-If even they carry our products still.
-We we apologize for that but here we are, and in a pinch...
-Joe's Model Trains Co. has a good supply to serve your needs!
+For example, we used to supply several hobby dealerships in France and the UK.
+Just like the historic Bromsgrove Models in the UK, they are gone.
+Today you may notice hobby shops in general do not even carry as much inventory.
+Here at Joe's Model Trains we have the weathering materials in supply to serve your online shopping needs!

 Keeping Model Railroads Great!